G4ng4n/NICable/README.md

 - list all network adapters: `a.exe list`
 - enable/disable a chosen network adapter: `a.exe enable/disable <NIC num>`
   - NIC num: listed by command list

+Add utils.h, utils.c, entry.c to a new empty project in Visual Studio, then build and run.